The many classical faces of quantum structures

 \section{Introduction}

 The mathematical formalism of quantum mechanics is open to interpretation.
-For example, the measurement problem, the uncertainty principle, the possibility of deterministic hidden variables, and the reality of the wave function, are all up for debate\footnote{The latter two of course have rigorous restrictions: hidden variables by the Bell inequalities~\cite{bell:epr} and the Kochen--Specker theorem~\cite{kochenspecker:hiddenvariables}, discussed below, and reality of the wave function by the Pusey--Barrett--Rudolph theorem~\cite{puseybarrettrudolph:reality}.}.
+For example, the~possibility of deterministic hidden variables, the uncertainty principle, the measurement problem, and the reality of the wave function, are all up for debate.
+(The first and the last of course have rigorous restrictions: hidden variables by the Bell inequalities~\cite{bell:epr} and the Kochen--Specker theorem~\cite{kochenspecker:hiddenvariables}, discussed below, and reality of the wave function by the Pusey--Barrett--Rudolph theorem~\cite{puseybarrettrudolph:reality}.)
 Classical mechanics shares none of those interpretational questions.